 α>σnC

-where α is the diagonal self-regulation term (equivalent to carrying capacity), σ is the interaction strength, and C is the density of interactions.
+where α is the self-regulation term (equivalent to carrying capacity), σ is the interaction strength, and C is the density of interactions.
 For every off-diagonal element of the matrix it’s 1-C probability to be equal to zero, and C probability to be drawn from random distribution with mean=0 and variance=σ2.
 Therefore, the larger a system gets the more unstable it becomes if the sparsity and interaction strength is not scaled down accordingly.
 May’s approach has been proven to be highly valuable to other biological networks (cite some general biophysics), including those that aim to describe gene regulations (Prill, Iglesias, and Levchenko 2005; Stone 2018).

 It was earlier suggested that motif composition contributes to fault-tolerance in transcriptional networks (Roy et al., 2020).
 To test if the structural composition is important for stability in artificially generated networks, we analysed the stability of the network models as they increased in size.
-To focus on the effect of the GRN structure and FFL content on stability, we forced the distribution of link strengths of all GRNs to be similar.
-This was done by randomly setting half of the links to be upregulated and the other half downregulated (setting max(γij) and min(γij) to 1.5 and -1.5 respectively as boundaries of a normal distribution).
-For each replicate of a different size generated with a given algorithm, we repeated “the wiring” of the network graph 10 times and analyzed its stability.

 As expected, all GRNs with fixed sparsity and uniform interaction strength became more fragile when increasing in size.
-We found that GRNs with different motif profiles demonstrated comparable network stability (Fig. 8).
+We found that GRNs with different motif profiles demonstrated different levels of network stability (Fig. 8).
 The randG GRNs that were neither enriched nor depleted with any 3-node motifs (Fig. 7) were far less stable than the other ones.
-We found that on average NetworkX and FFLatt GRNs demonstrated better steady-state stability compared to DAG and GNW GRNs.
-We note that NetworkX and FFLatt GRNs have different network motif abundances, such as depleted and enriched FFL motifs respectively, hence the abundance of the FFL motif does not contribute to network stability, as was shown earlier (Abdelzaher et al. 2015).
-As for GNW GRNs, it is unclear if the depletion of cascades, downlinks, and uplinks affects the stability, or whether it is due to more complex and higher-order structures known to be present in GRNs (Benson, Gleich, and Leskovec 2016); (Gorochowski, Grierson, and di Bernardo 2018) and so the GRN model has to be context-dependent.
+We found that on average NetworkX and FFLatt GRNs demonstrated better steady-state stability compared to DAG GRNs.
+We note that NetworkX, GNW and FFLatt GRNs have different network motif abundances, such as depleted and enriched FFL motifs respectively, yet they show similar stability.
+The abundance of the FFL motif therefore does not seem to be a major factor for network stability, which is congruent with previous findings about non importance of the FFL motif to system robustness under random node failure test (Abdelzaher et al. 2015).

 We also noticed that the slope of two lines that represent size-dependent stability of DAG and RandG GRNs is different from others.
-This suggests that as all networks increase in size, DAG and RandG networks are more likely to become less stable than others.
+Ass all networks increase in size, DAG and RandG networks are more likely to become less stable than others.
 We calculated the degree-distribution of the same sets of artificial network graphs that we generated.
 Since RandG and DAG networks are sparse uniformly distributed random binary matrices, the degree-distribution doesn’t follow the power law and so the networks are not scale-free (Fig. 9).
 This suggests that a scale-free topology which has been previously found to be central for creating a robust system, protecting the GRN from random mutations (Greenbury et al. 2010) can in fact help to stabilize gene regulatory systems so it reaches a viable state after perturbation.

 Discussion